Zemlyanka (song): Popular culture

 The entire poem was mentioned in the 2005 Canadian historical novel, Four Steps to Death, by John Wilson, in which Red Army soldiers sing it on the way from Moscow to Stalingrad (present-day Volgograd).
 The title of the novel is derived from a line of the poem, "And here there are four steps to death."

 The song is part of the repertoire of the Alexandrov Ensemble.

+A performance by Leonid Utesov was featured diagetically in the episode "I'll Believe in Anything" of the Canadian television show Heated Rivalry, when Ilya Rozanov is in Russia.